CIS3250-F21/CIS3250-ClassProject/README.md

 Please compile using "make" to make sure all of your functions and tests compile properly.
 Please also run a Valgrind check and make sure there are no memory leaks/uninitialized jumps.
 The command is below.

-> valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./main inputShapeFile.csv inputTransformation.txt test.csv
+> valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./final inputShapeFile.csv inputTransformation.txt test.csv

+> valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./final -t

 ## Group File